Hospice Africa

 Dr. Mary Bunn

-Mary is a palliative care doctor who initially trained to be a General Practitioner, including 2 years working in primary care in The Gambia.
-She went to live and work in Malawi in 2005, with her paediatrician husband, James, and 4 young children, and took over the running of Umodzi, the Children’s Palliative Care service at Queen Elizabeth Central Hospital in Blantyre, which was set up with the support of Dr Anne Merriman and HAU.
+Dr Mary Bunn, OBE is a palliative care doctor who initially trained to be a General Practitioner, including 2 years working in primary care in The Gambia.
+She went with her family to live and work in Malawi in 2005, running Umodzi, the Children’s Palliative Care service at Queen Elizabeth Central Hospital in Blantyre, which was set up with the support of Dr Anne Merriman and HAU in 2002.
 She completed a Masters in Palliative Medicine from the University of Cape Town in 2009, and continued to work in Hospice and Palliative Care when she returned to the UK.

 Treasurer